Public weighs in at DNR spring hearings

 “We’ve spent 50 years dealing with the disease, and 20 years here in Wisconsin, and it doesn’t seem like we’re putting the money in the right place to find a cure to the disease,” Vojtik said.
 “I think we all need to work together to find a solution.”

-DNR spring hearings allowed individuals interested in natural resources management to have an opportunity to provide input and testimony to the DNR and the Wisconsin Conservation Congress on proposed rule changes and advisory questions relating to fish and wildlife management in Wisconsin.
+DNR Spring Hearings allowed individuals interested in natural resources management to have an opportunity to provide input and testimony to the Department of Natural Resources and the Wisconsin Conservation Congress on proposed rule changes and advisory questions relating to fish and wildlife management in Wisconsin.

-Most questions focused on hunting, fishing or trapping seasons.
-Others dealt with environmental issues, including a Wisconsin Conservation Congress advisory question about creating wider setbacks from agricultural fields to streams.
+Most questions focus hunting, fishing or trapping seasons.
+Others focused on environmental issues like a Wisconsin Conservation Congress advisory question about creating wider setbacks from agricultural fields to streams.

 Meeting results, public comments on the questions and DNR recommendations are used to advise the state Natural Resources Board.

-For more information or to find the Spring Hearing questionnaire, visit tinyurl.com/9jtfu2h or to dnr.wi.gov and search with keywords “spring hearings.”
+For more information or to find the Spring Hearing questionnaire, visit https://dnr.wi.gov/About/WCC/springhearing.html or to dnr.wi.gov and search with keywords “spring hearings.”